RosettaCommons/documentation/application_documentation/match.md

 ====

 Two aspects that should be considered for every matching project are: 1) in what order to specify the blocks in the cstfile and 2) whether to use the ClassicMatching or SecondaryMatching algorithm for a given match residue.

- 1) On the order of the different match residues / cstfile blocks As a rule of thumb, the geometric constraints should be arranged in order of increasing sampling diversity, i.e. the constraint that is most clearly defined should go first in the cstfile.
+**1) On the order of the different match residues / cstfile blocks**

+As a rule of thumb, the geometric constraints should be arranged in order of increasing sampling diversity, i.e. the constraint that is most clearly defined should go first in the cstfile.
 The reason is that the less sampling there is for a constraint, the less hits there will be, and this means there are less active voxels in the occupied space hash, which in turn leads to faster hit generation in the following rounds of hit generation ( see criterion c) in the discussion of the classic match algorithm above.)

- 2) On using Classic matching vs Secondary Matching.
+**2) On using Classic matching vs Secondary Matching.**

  Each of these algorithms has advantages and disadvantages.
 The advantage of Classic Matching is that every hit generation stage is independent, i.e. constraint \#2 can generate hits without having to examine every hit from constraint 1.
 However, all 6 degress of freedom must be specified for Classic Matching.
 In cases where the desired chemical interaction is less well defined (i.e. a hydrogen bond, where only the distance, two angles, and maybe one dihedral are important), a large number of values will have to be sampled for non-important degrees of freedom, to ensure that all possible matches are found.
  The Secondary Matching algorithm does not have this disadvantage: the non-important degrees of freedom can simply be left unspecified, which means that any value will be accepted.
 On the other hand, the Secondary Matching algorithm does have the disadvantage that, for each upstream rotamer, it needs to examinate every hit from the previous matching rounds, which could take a long time depending on the number of previously generated hits.